Created on 11-01-2020 at 13:00 PM

 A clear stance against any form of racism is one of the core tasks of FC Bayern's fan liaison work and that of German pro football as a whole, according to the FC Bayern München AG chairman.
 Under the slogan "Never again", the Bundesliga commemorates the victims of National Socialism every year around 27 January, the date on which the Auschwitz-Birkenau concentration camp was liberated.
 This year marks the 75-year anniversary of the liberation.

 Staff of the socio-pedagogical Munich fan project and the FC Bayern fan liaison department took part in a workshop called "Historio-political education in fan liaison work" in Terezín, the former Theresienstadt ghetto.
 The workshop was organised by the German Football League (DFL).
 "Never again" is a call for all people to support democracy and human rights.

-Two years after the first visit for FC Bayern supporters, a second group of Bayern fans traveled to Auschwitz in the context of the project Erinnerung vereint [Remembrance unites].
-The Munich fan project coordinates the initiative, the German Football League's (DFL) PFiFF funding program supports it financially.
+Two years after the first visit for FC Bayern supporters, a second group of Bayern fans travelled to Auschwitz in the context of the project Erinnerung vereint [Remembrance unites].
+The Munich fan project coordinates the initiative, the German Football League's (DFL) PFiFF funding programme supports it financially.